Restaurant Brands announces ‘Winning Together’ plan to improve Tim Hortons - Red Deer Advocate

 On an adjusted basis, Restaurant Brands, which also owns Burger King and Popeyes, says it earned 66 cents per share for the quarter, up from 36 cents per share a year ago.
 Analysts on average had expected a profit of 56 cents per share, according to Thomson Reuters.

-Shares in the company shot up about four per cent or $2.50 to $71.56 in Tuesday trading on the Toronto Stock Exchange after reaching its lowest point earlier this month since September 2017.
+The company’s stock gained about four per cent or $2.98 to close at $72.04 on the Toronto Stock Exchange.
+Last week, the shares hit their lowest price since September 2017.